Rio Grande in Utah, 1908 to 1988

 D&RG ended its operation of Utah Railway.
 (LeMassena, p.
 129) Utah Railway had become dissatisfied with D&RG's operation of its trains, and with assistance from UP, Utah Railway bought its own equipment and hired its operating personnel.

 D&RG leased its line between Wasatch and Alta to Little Cottonwood Transportation Company.
 By this time, the still narrow gauge line had been long unused and was mostly disintegrated.
 Little Cottonwood Transportation agreed to reconstruct the line.
 (LeMassena, p.
-131) (Link to other information about Little Cottonwood Transportation Co.)
+131)

 D&RG took over the operation of its Little Cottonwood Branch between Midvale and Wasatch, terminating the lease of the Sandy to Wasatch portion by Salt Lake & Alta.
 (LeMassena, p.
 131)